Analysis

 A range of metrics are defined as part of the ADRIA framework.
 See the Metrics page for more details.

-Here, we extract results for specific metrics for each timestep and sites for all the scenarios run.
-The result of each line above is a 3-dimensional Array of timesteps, sites and scenarios:
+The following extracts results for specific metrics for each timestep and site across all scenarios.
+Each result is a 3-dimensional Array of timesteps, sites and scenarios:

 tac = ADRIA.metrics.total_absolute_cover(rs)